Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Laura from Chicago

 Great tip!
 I also give those "fake" credit cards to my kids to play with.
-I'll tell them that they got some mail.
-They feel like big shots.
-They have a play store and they use them with that.

 They also can be used in arts and crafts to spread glue, etc. (01/12/2007)